Ariesplash/Codex-skill-of-MarkItDown/README.md

 Important

-Prerequisites

-MarkItDown requires Python 3.10 or higher.
+Prerequisites：MarkItDown requires Python 3.10 or higher.
 It is recommended to use a virtual environment to avoid dependency conflicts.

 MarkItDown performs I/O with the privileges of the current process.
 Like open() or requests.get(), it will access resources that the process itself can access.
 Sanitize your inputs in untrusted environments, and call the narrowest convert_* function needed for your use case (e.g., convert_stream(), or convert_local()).
 See the Security Considerations section of the documentation for more information.